-Thus arise 6 new statements and 6 questions.
+Thus 6 new statements and 6 questions arise.
 Like Cadastre 2014, it is an interpretation based on the context of what is already happening.
-Some countries that have overcome elementary gaps will adopt some of these trends, because their stability and demand is already demanding something more in their market; this will radiate in others that could save a shortcut of conventionalism.
-Others, because they have basic needs, will keep trying to fill the debt of the Cadastre 2014 declarations.
+Some countries that have overcome elementary gaps will adopt some of these trends, because their stability and demand are already demanding something more in their market; this will radiate in others who could save themselves a shortcut of conventionality.
+Others, due to having basic needs, will keep trying to fill the debt of the 2014 Cadastre declarations.

 1. Precise mensura

 The theme is so old, that Borges collects it from a source that dates from 1658: